aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/animate-ppt-chart-categories-aspose-slides-java/_index.md

 - Basic Java programming knowledge.
 - An IDE such as IntelliJ IDEA, Eclipse, or any text editor you prefer.

-## Required Libraries and Dependencies
+## Required libraries and dependencies
 You’ll need Aspose.Slides for Java.
 Choose the package manager that matches your build system.

 ### Maven Installation